top of page

 • A photo of your Washington Driver's License.

-• You will also need to pay Pierce County sales tax if you're picking up from our Pierce County location.
+• You will also need to pay Tacoma sales tax if you're picking up from our Pierce County location.

 For out-of-state buyers, please provide a recent utility bill from the same address and be prepared to sign some additional paperwork.